 Don't Fixate on Tips

 It is true that in the bar your tips will probably make up the majority of your income.
-However, if you are obsessed with everyone giving you the best (or even the customary 15-20 percent) gratuity every time, then it will show on your face.
+If you are obsessed with everyone giving you the best (or even the customary 15 percent to 20 percent) gratuity every time, then it will show on your face.

 If a customer leaves a dollar on the bar after ordering three mixed drinks in two hours and you give a look of disgust, other patrons will notice, and their perception of you will likely not be favorable.